jmvbxx/cyberduck-s3-config/README.md

   -m, --mfa string       The account number you'd like to MFA from -n, --name string      The name of the profile you'd like to create -r, --role string      Your role

+Use "cyberduck-s3-config [command] --help" for more information about a command.
   ```